MITEcology/feasibility_analysis/README.md

 library(feasibilityR)

 #First we can generate some random matrices
-matA <- generate_inte_rand(4, 1, 1, 0, "norm")  ## Generate a random matrix of 4 species following a normal distribution with mean=1 and sd=1
+matA <- generate_inte_rand(4, 1, 1, "norm", 0) ## Generate a random matrix of 4 species following a normal distribution with mean=1 and sd=1
-matB <- generate_inte_gs(4, 1, 1, 0, "norm") ## Generate a globally stable random matrix of 4 species following a normal distribution with mean=1 and sd=1
+matB <- generate_inte_gs(4, 1, 1, "norm", 0) ## Generate a globally stable random matrix of 4 species following a normal distribution with mean=1 and sd=1
-mat C <- generate_inte_rand(4, 1, 1, 0, "Half-Normal")  ## Generate a random matrix of 4 species following a half-normal distribution with mean=1 and sd=1.
+matC <- generate_inte_rand(4, 1, 1, "half-norm", 0)  ## Generate a random matrix of 4 species following a half-normal distribution with mean=1 and sd=1.
 This is equivalent to a purely competition community. nA <- nrow(matA) ## total number of species in community A nB <- nrow(matA) ## total number of species in community B nC <- nrow(matA) ## total number of species in community C

 #Now we are ready to calculate feasibilty at the community level
 feasibility_community(matA) ## This is the feasibility of the community A with 4 species.
 This measure cannot be conmpared across communities with different number of species.
-(feasibility_community(matA))^(1/n) ## This is the species-specific feasibility of the community A with 4 species.
-This measure can be conmpared across communities with different number of species. feasibility_community(matA)*(2) ## This is the probabilty of feasibility of the community A with 4 species. feasibility_community(matC)*(2^nC) ## This is the probabilty of feasibility of the community C (purely compettition) with 4 species.
+(feasibility_community(matA)) ^ (1 / nA) ## This is the species-specific feasibility of the community A with 4 species.
+This measure can be conmpared across communities with different number of species. feasibility_community(matA) * (2) ## This is the probabilty of feasibility of the community A with 4 species. feasibility_community(matC) * (2^nC) ## This is the probabilty of feasibility of the community C (purely compettition) with 4 species.

 #We can calculate other properties of the feasibilty at the community level taking as a reference point the center or any other location inside the feasibility domain.
 ## The center of the feasibility domain is the location where all species have the same biomass (density).
 However, the r vector does not need to be the same for all species.